NexClipper/nexclipper.github.io/docs/intro_en.md

   - It is necessary to run a proper monitoring tool after the initial Kubernetes test or POC.
   - As Kubernetes ecosystem is getting more complicated with more OSS, it’s not easy to organize internal monitoring tools.

-- Providing advanced technologies essential to production environments
+- Providing advanced technologies essential for production environments
   - MetricOps enables automation of all operation based on metrics, and ML-based prediction.
   - GitOps, without dependency on environments and neutral to SLO, easily execute deployment and roll-back.

-- Delivering software in any kind of environment.
+- Delivering software in any types of environment.
   - NexClipper SaaS platform can manage [Public | Private] cloud, and on-premise altogether.
   - As an ambassador to microservices, it provides efficient deployment and monitoring service for more efficient operation and business.